joemoose/psiops/docs/index.md

 Combat works the same as doing anything else risky.
 Make an *action roll* to attack and to deal damage if you succeed.
 If you’re being attacked, make an *action roll* to dodge, block, parry, or otherwise avoid damage.

+### Initiative

+During the **first round of combat**, each player must make a +REFLEXIVE roll to act before the opponents.
+Exceptional circumstances, abilities, items, or skills may negate this requirement.
+Players who fail this roll **lose their turn** for the first round.

+The opposing side then takes its turn, and the first round ends.
+The next round begins with all players taking their turn, followed by their opponents, and so on, until combat has ended with one side defeated or fled.

 ### Dealing Damage

 When an *action roll* to attack succeeds: